Tide vs Starling: Comparing business bank accounts

 Tide vs Starling: how easy is it to pay in cash?

 If you need to deposit cash, then this can be done at a Post Office with both Tide and Starling.
-With Tide, the charge is just £1 per deposit, whereas this fee is £3 for up to £1000 with Starling.
+With Tide, the charge is £2.50 for deposits up to £500 or 0.5% of the cash amount for deposits over £500.
+This fee is £3 for up to £1000 with Starling.
 If you want to deposit more than £1000 at a Post Office with Starling, then this will attract a fee of 0.3% of the total amount being deposited.
 You can also use PayPoints with a Tide account with a fee of 3%.
 How easy is it to open a business bank account with Tide vs Starling?

 Tide vs Starling: how easy is it to open a business bank account?